 In that case, the tenant may file a premises liability case for negligent undertaking if they slip and fall due to the pooled water on the floor.
 Negligent undertaking relies on the landlord assuming a duty to the tenant and failing to fulfill that duty when the tenant relies on the landlord’s assumption of the duty.

 Premises Liability Versus Negligent Activity Cases

-Under the legal theory of premises liability, the injured party is hurt on someone else’s property due to a condition on the property versus being injured by the negligent activity of an individual on the property (usually an employee).
-If the danger that caused the injury is a condition, that’s a premises liability case.
-If someone is engaging in an ongoing and potential hazardous activity, then it’s a negligent activity case (these are far less common).
+Under the legal theory of premises liability, an injured party is hurt on someone else’s property due to a condition on the property as opposed to being injured by the negligent acts of an individual on the property (usually an employee).
+If the danger that caused the injury is a condition, that is a premises liability case.
+If someone is engaging in an ongoing and potentially hazardous activity, then it is a negligent activity case.

-Fault and Damages in a Premises Liability Claim
+Proving Fault and Seeking Damages in a Premises Liability Claim

 - Photographs of the hazard, your injuries, and the scene of the accident